amitaibu/amitaibu/_posts/en/2011-07-03-dope-dyed-colors.md

 ---
 {% include JB/setup %}

+_A short emails exchange between me and a spammer_

 ## 1) From Vincent to Amitai

 Dear Sir:

 We are professional in producing polyester **dope dyed yarn(POY,FDY,DTY)**